skieffer/gremlite/README.rst

 * ``coalesce``

-  - 1 or more traversals: move to the first traversal that returns at least one result
+  - 1 or more traversals: carry out the first traversal that returns at least one result

 * ``constant``